• Advertise

 Share on FacebookShare on Twitter

 Their story starts where most wedding stories do: with overwhelming excitement that quickly turns into logistical panic.
-Christos, a web developer, had built them a custom website to manage their Greek destination wedding.
-Jenny handled vendor coordination through her event planning connections.
-They had every advantage, every technical skill, every professional contact.
-And still, those final weeks before their ceremony were chaos.
-“Our wedding planner kept saying she loved our collaborative approach,” Jenny recalls, “but then she’d laugh and say most couples don’t have a developer on hand to build custom tools.”
+Christos, a web developer, had built a custom wedding website to manage their Greek destination wedding, while Jenny handled vendor coordination and she recalls “our wedding planner kept saying she loved our collaborative approach, but then she’d laugh and say most couples don’t have a developer on hand to build custom tools.”

 RelatedPosts